Can I use my health savings account (HSA) to pay for COVID testing and treatment?

 In March 2020, the IRS announced that HSA-qualified health plans would be allowed to pay for COVID-19 testing and treatment before the enrollee had met their deductible, without the health plan losing its HSA-qualified status.
 That guidance was expanded later in 2020 to clarify that a full testing panel, including flu, norovirus, and RSV, could be covered without the plan using its HDHP status.

-Coverage of COVID testing and vaccines with no cost-sharing
+Coverage of COVID testing and vaccines

 Cost-sharing for treatment of COVID-19